Adobe Stock | Photo by NDABCREATIVITY

-The simple guidelines will help you enjoy a safe Memorial Day and grilling season, courtesy of the Fireman’s Association of the State of New York.
+These simple guidelines will help you enjoy a safe Memorial Day weekend and a smooth summer grilling season.

 With Memorial Day weekend swiftly approaching, many people are planning backyard barbecues and using their grills for the first time.
 The Firemen’s Association of the State of New York (FASNY) reminds residents to make this favorite summertime activity a safe one by following some important fire safety tips.